-As part of a city-wide programme of public realm improvements to support sustainable travel, including a rapid bus transit network, improved footways and cycle routes we are making improvements to Onslow Road/Bevois Valley to upgrade and resurface the existing shared footway, improve bus stop access as well as providing better pedestrian and cyclist crossings.
+As part of a city-wide programme of public realm improvements to support sustainable travel, including a rapid bus transit network, improved footways and cycle routes we are upgrading and resurfacing the existing shared footway at Onslow Road/Bevois Valley, improving bus stop access as well as providing better pedestrian and cyclist crossings.

-The work is being planned in five phases starting from Monday 27 July, working at multiple locations to deliver the work as quickly as possible.
-By doing this, we expect to complete the works in 12 weeks.
-For the duration of the works Onslow Road will be one-way southbound from Lodge Road to Dorset Street.
-Work will mainly be undertaken weekdays between 7am-6pm with phases 1 & 4 starting simultaneously:
+The work was planned in five phases starting from Monday 27 July, working at multiple locations to deliver the work as quickly as possible.
+By doing this, we completed the works in 12 weeks with phases 1 & 4 starting simultaneously:

 Phase 1 : 27 July for approx. 2 weeks – Forster Road to across the car park exit

-We are providing a transition dropped kerb for cycles to join the road northbound, constructing a continuous crossing at the car park exit to give pedestrians and cyclists priority over vehicles and resurfacing the footway.
-The pay and display car park will temporarily be suspended during this phase of the works for approx. 2 day
+Providing a transition dropped kerb for cycles to join the road northbound, constructing a continuous crossing at the car park exit to give pedestrians and cyclists priority over vehicles and resurfacing the footway.

 Phase 2 : 11 August for approx. 3 weeks – Car park exit to Ancasta Road

-We are building out the bus stop so buses can pull away without having to wait to be let out, prioritising public transport over other vehicles.
+Building out the bus stop so buses can pull away without having to wait to be let out, prioritising public transport over other vehicles.
 This will remove a pinch point on the shared footway, which we are resurfacing with asphalt.
-We are also constructing a continuous crossing at the entrance to the car park.
-The pay and display car park will temporarily be suspended during this phase of the works for approx. 2 days.
+Constructing a continuous crossing at the entrance to the car park.

 Phase 3 : 27 August for approx. 3 weeks – Ancasta Road to Earls Road

-We are widening the shared footway on the west side to a minimum of 3m in this section and resurfacing the footway and the first 1m of road to bring it up to the new kerb line.
-We are also constructing a continuous crossing at Ancasta Road.
+Widening the shared footway on the west side to a minimum of 3m in this section and resurfacing the footway and the first 1m of road to bring it up to the new kerb line.
+Constructing a continuous crossing at Ancasta Road.

 Phase 4 : 27 July for approx. 9 weeks – Earls Road to across Mount Pleasant Road

-We are widening the shared footway on both sides of the crossing for Onslow Road to make the shared areas a minimum of 3m, and we are then upgrading the signals and crossing to a shared use toucan crossing for cyclists and pedestrians.
-We are doing the same footway widening either side of Mount Pleasant Road, to narrow the crossing width and allow us to install a new shared use toucan crossing.
-We are constructing a continuous crossing at Earls Road, relocating a storm drain and then resurfacing all the new wider shared footways and strips of the road to bring them up to all the new kerb edges.
+Widening the shared footway on both sides of the crossing for Onslow Road to make the shared areas a minimum of 3m, and upgrading the signals and crossing to a shared use toucan crossing for cyclists and pedestrians.
+Footway widening either side of Mount Pleasant Road, to narrow the crossing width and allow us to install a new shared use toucan crossing.
+Constructing a continuous crossing at Earls Road, relocating a storm drain and then resurfacing all the new wider shared footways and strips of the road to bring them up to all the new kerb edges.

 Phase 5 : 26 September for approx. 3 weeks - Mount Pleasant Road to Rockstone Lane

-Throughout all five phases, we will be upgrading signage and where possible moving street furniture that creates pinch points in the footway.
+Throughout all five phases, we upgraded signage and where possible moved street furniture that creates pinch points in the footway.

 Crown copyright OS map license No. 100048446